 Texture: A couple options: if you’re worried about pet nails, toys, or whatever else that could catch and tear the weave, go for subtle to minimal textures that won’t be at their mercy.
 If dirt and spills are more your problem, texture is great for hiding spotting and discoloration.

 Color: Darker shades are a safer choice, we’ll admit.
 If you’re set on a lighter shade, you might considering opting for a performance fabric with liquid-repellant features.
 On Medley’s fabric swatches page, you’ll find many options that incorporate Fibreguard yarn or a plant-based water repellent to lock out liquids.

 Tip: look for our durability icons (puppies and bubbles) on our swatches page to head straight for our most durable, kid-friendly (and pet-friendly 😊) fabrics.

 #5: Craftsmanship and finish work

-A high-quality sofa that’s been thoughtfully constructed by professional craftspeople is more likely to last and look amaze from top to bottom—no question there.
-Every piece at Medley is handcrafted in the USA and made to order using top-of-the-line, sustainably-sourced materials.
-You’ll always find unique, handcrafted details from the inside out on our products, like the perfect pinch seam on our Nein sofa or tailored piping on our Kirnik model.
+A high-quality sofa that’s been thoughtfully constructed by professional craftspeople is more likely to last and look and feel amazing from top to bottom—no question there.
+Every piece at Medley is handcrafted in the USA and made to order using top-of-the-line materials.
+You’ll always find unique, handcrafted details from the inside out on our products, like the tailored piping on our Kirnik model.

 We hope you'll love these details forever—and to back up that claim, we offer several warranties: a lifetime warranty on our frames, a 10-year warranty on fillings, and a 5-year warranty on fabric upholstery.